fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 1. Download Android SDK [here](http://developer.android.com/sdk/index.html).
 We will only need the package listed under `SDK Tools Only`, but the full `Android Studio` package contains the SDK as well.
 2. Run *monitor* located in *android-sdks/tools*
 3. Make sure your device is connected by USB and with USB debugging enabled.
-You should see your device listed in the DDMS window.
+You should see your device listed in the Android Device Monitor window.
 4. Create a new filter with these settings:

   + *Filter Name:* Vidhance